dfsorter/dfsorter.github.io/README.md

 # dfsorter
-A web-based tool that helps users sort/filter the sounds in the IPA by distinctive features. <br>
+A web-based tool that helps users visualize the sounds (as IPA) associated with selected distinctive features and vice versa. <br>
 Created by Cynthia Zhong in April 2019.